alphacep/vosk-space/server.md

 A very simple server based on [Vosk-API](https://github.com/alphacep/vosk-api).

-There are three implementations for different protocol - websocket, grpc, mqtt.
+There are four implementations for different protocol - websocket, grpc, mqtt, webrtc.

 ## Usage